 That's fine for a global giant like Google, but some experts express concerns about the effects of the AI Act could have on innovation, arguing that regulations might lead to more bureaucracy, hamper innovation, and slow down the adoption of AI technologies.
 They also worry about the cost of compliance, especially for smaller companies, and how this may transform into a barrier to entry.
 However, the EU say it intends to create a new support program for smaller businesses to cover those expenses and incentivize the adoption of ethical, responsible AI in their operations.

 The future of AI is far from certain, and it is impossible to predict with any certainty how the use of AI will develop.
 However, the EU stress the act is an essential step towards creating an ethical and trustworthy AI environment that is conducive to innovation, prosperity and one that prioritizes human rights and interests.
 While the regulations may affect business operations in the short term, particularly those with AI applications that are currently non-compliant, the effects are expected to be more beneficial to the industry in the long term.
 The aim of regulation, after all, is to safeguard and protect, not control.
 Therefore, it's perhaps okay to suggest the European Union AI Act is not a threat to EU growth, but an opportunity to invest in ethical AI and establish industry leadership in shaping its future.

 What are your views?
 Is your business using AI already?
 Have you considered the risks or the things you will need to implement to mitigate them?
 Ideagen's 2023 Predictions report contains a section on ethics in AI to help organisations using it understand what they need to consider.
-And on 8 June 2023 at 19:00 BST we'll be doing a deep dive specifically on AI risk in our latest webinar, click here to sign up.
+You can also watch our webinar on AI and how it may affect your organization here.